-Gulf Circle Tours are a DMC with an outstanding reputation and highly experienced team who are able to showcase the unique features of Oman, with attention to detail and a great understanding of the MICE industry.
-Gulf Circle Tours are extremely skilled in event management and are able to offer assistance in planning conferences, conventions, meetings, corporate events, healthcare and pharmaceutical groups and of course incentives.
+Gulf Circle are a DMC with an outstanding reputation and highly experienced team who are able to showcase the unique features of Oman, with attention to detail and a great understanding of the MICE industry.
+Gulf Circle are extremely skilled in event management and are able to offer assistance in planning conferences, conventions, meetings, corporate events, healthcare and pharmaceutical groups and of course incentives.

 |Office 2101 Aspect Tower, Executive Towers, Business Bay |

 |Tel:||+ 971 4 4513838|

 |Specialise In||Incentives, Conferences, FITs, Conventions, Congresses, Product Launches, Corporate Travel, Events, Special Functions, Shore Excursions, Hotel Bookings, Conference Logistics, Corporate Functions, Corporate Group Travel, Corporate Meetings, Gala Dinners, Local Excursions, Meetings, Special Interest Groups, Teambuilding Events, Themed Dinners|